thumbnail

 Minecraft Story Mode Logo

 Today it is not so easy to play Minecraft Story Mode legally.
-The first five episodes of season one can be watched on Netflix, but season one’s DLC episodes and season two never saw their release on the platform.
+The first five episodes of season one can be watched on Netflix.
+However, season one’s DLC episodes and season two never released on the platform.
 Many fans have turned to pirating the game, but for those looking to support the project legally, physical copies are still said to work assuming you can find one.

 Perhaps with Telltale’s recent return we will see more of Minecraft Story mode, but until then, Minecraft’s story, and ours, has reached its end.